 Recent innovations, such as the introduction of XTBs, mean that high quality fixed income securities are readily accessible by investors on ASX.

 XTBs provide access to 39 individual senior bonds of high quality names from among the top 100 ASX listed companies.
 This makes them a capital stable alternative to cash and TDs without the capital volatility of hybrids and equities.
-That number will grow to 50 and beyond and Starter Packs will be available shortly to make choosing easier.
+That number will grow to 50 and beyond and Starter Portfolios will be available shortly to make choosing easier.

 In a world where volatility and uncertainty have become the new norm, capital stability and safety are undeniably more precious than ever.
 Yes, a corporate bond issuer can default, but no, the likelihood is not high, particularly among the investment grade issuers in the top 100 ASX companies.
 Will XTBs meet your pursuit of stability?
 I’d say yes.